AnhLe3698/PERNT-Admin/README.md

 # PERNT Stack Learning Checklist

-A simple application to highlight the principles of typescript in a PERN stack Full stack APP
+A simple application to highlight the principles of ReactJS, Typescript, NodeJS,  PosgreSql, Express,

 ## Client setup